Furgus4/Terminal-Snake-Clone/README.md

 # Terminal-Snake-Clone
-Simple Terminal Snake Clone; Runnable in Node.js
+Runs in Node.js
+Use WASD to move